Marriott Summary Table

 Value of Marriott Rewards Elite Status

-Marriott Rewards is widely considered to offer fewer benefits than competitors at comparable status levels.
+Marriott is widely considered to offer fewer benefits than competitors at comparable status levels.
 With Marriott elite qualification requirements among the hardest to achieve, this is a program used by many out of necessity for the many properties rather than preference.

 Earning Marriott Rewards Elite Status